Rare Diseases Clinical Trials Toolbox

 Funding by a central European Budget

 Horizon 2020 (H2020) has been the biggest EU Research and Innovation programme ever, with nearly €80 billion of funding available over seven years (2014 to 2020).
 Most multinational clinical trials have been funded under the H2020 “Health, demographic change and wellbeing” programme.
-Starting in 2021, the Program Horizon Europe is the new Framework Program which will run from 2021 to 2027.
-Subsidy calls will include funding for clinical studies and clinical trials for rare diseases.
+Since 2021, the Program Horizon Europe (HE) is the new Framework Program which will run from 2021 to 2027.
+With an indicative budget or around €95.5 billion it is expected that upcoming calls will include funding for clinical studies and clinical trials for rare diseases.

 European and industry funding combined

-Cross-border funding
+Cross-border national funding

-Tool Name | Relevance | Year | RD/Paediatric specific | Type |
+| Tool Name | Relevance | Year | RD/Paediatric specific | Type |

-Exploring new uses for existing drugs: innovative mechanisms to fund independent clinical research (Verbaanderd et al., 2021) | This paper describes and discusses funding opportunities for independent clinical repurposing research | 2021 | No | Article |
+| Exploring new uses for existing drugs: innovative mechanisms to fund independent clinical research (Verbaanderd et al., 2021) | This paper describes and discusses funding opportunities for independent clinical repurposing research | 2021 | No | Article |

-An open, curated and structured research funding database | Regular updates | No | Database |
+| Scientify research | An open, curated and structured research funding database | Regular updates | No | Database |

-NIRO (Navigating Innovation & Research Opportunities) | This tool is designed to help single entities or teams from the private and public sector, not-for-profit organisations, and academia identify which R&I initiatives and programme opportunities could be the right fit, including initiatives and programmes sponsored by the European Commission, as well as national ministries, agencies and not-for-profit organisations within and beyond the European Union. | Regular updates | No | Inventory |
+| NIRO (Navigating Innovation & Research Opportunities) | This tool is designed to help single entities or teams from the private and public sector, not-for-profit organisations, and academia identify which R&I initiatives and programme opportunities could be the right fit, including initiatives and programmes sponsored by the European Commission, as well as national ministries, agencies and not-for-profit organisations within and beyond the European Union. | Regular updates | No | Inventory |

-Overview of currently open calls proposed by HNN.
+| Overview of currently open calls within the Cluster Health area (EU) | Overview of currently open calls proposed by HNN.
 3.0, a Horizon Europe funded project aiming to align services of national contact points of Horizon Europe Cluster Health.
-Among others, they are developing tools to make easier finding funding calls on the Cluster Health area. |
+Among others, they are developing tools to make easier finding funding calls on the Cluster Health area. | Regular updates | No | Inventory |

 RISK ASSESSMENT

-Risk assessment is a systematic process for identifying and evaluating events that could affect the achievement of clinical study objectives related to quality, safety, timelines and budget, positively or negatively.
+Risk assessment is a systematic process for identifying and evaluating events that could affect the achievement of clinical study´s objectives related to quality, safety, timelines and budget, positively or negatively.

 Some academic organisations may not be in a position to undertake the role of sponsor for clinical trials or may only sponsor trials of a certain risk level.
 It is essential therefore that a risk assessment is undertaken at the very start.
 The process could be defined such that the risk assessment is undertaken on the research proposal and then further refined once the protocol has been drafted.